 The big key is to capture some numbers for your report.
 These include:

-- Number of Scouts (and Girl Scouts)
+- Number of Scouts (optional by program and Girl Scouts)

 - Number of Visitors (non-Scouts)

 - Number of Stations on the Air (transmitters)

 - Number of Amateur Radio Operators

 - Communication Modes in Use at Your Location

 The last few items can be determined from your logbook.
 The others will need a reasonable assessment of the traffic through your station.
 One of the best practices is to appoint someone to take care of the count.